nbuechler/evgroio/README.md

 ##
 What should the name of this be?
 I'm still thinking...
+But here is a description of goals.

+##Goals
+Every human needs to fulfill certain basic needs before they are able to deeply reflect on their own.
+In other words, self-actualization in humans tends to occur stigmergically when humans do not have their attention focused on daily physical, emotional, analytical, cultural, ethereal tasks.
+Examples of these tasks are as follows: ...
+(Tasks description here).

+##
+This app attempts to address the attention deficit humans have in achieving self-actualization.
+It provides a basic framework that additionally can be tailored by end users.
+A set of tools to provide visualizations of information about the user's attention aim to aid in reaching self-actualization.

 ##
 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 Copyright (C) 2007 Free Software Foundation, Inc. http://fsf.org/ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.